Chimeric Antigen Receptor (CAR) T-Cell Therapy for Pediatric Cancer

 Approaches to mitigating CRS toxicities

 Early studies of CD19-targeted CAR T cells using both CD28 and 4-1BB costimulatory domains varied in approach.
-However, because of concern about loss of CAR T-cell persistence with excessive use of immune suppressive agents, the use of tocilizumab or steroids was limited to patients who experienced severe toxicities.
-These toxicities included hypotension requiring high-dose pressors, severe hypoxia, or intubation.
-After one early study showed similar efficacy in patients treated with and without tocilizumab,[10] investigators designed approaches aimed at early treatment of CRS to limit organ damage secondary to grade 4 CRS.
+The use of tocilizumab or steroids was limited to patients who experienced severe toxicities because of concern about the loss of CAR T-cell persistence (with excessive use of immune suppressive agents).
+These toxicities included hypotension requiring high-dose vasopressors, severe hypoxia, or intubation.
+After one early study showed similar efficacy in patients treated with and without tocilizumab,[11] investigators designed approaches aimed at early treatment of CRS to limit organ damage secondary to grade 4 CRS.
 Some approaches have decreased toxicity without obvious effects on efficacy.

 Evidence (early interventions for CRS):

-- The early intervention approach doubled the number of patients requiring tocilizumab or steroids but did not affect the overall minimal residual disease–negative remission rate, infection rate, long-term persistence of CAR T cells, or overall survival.
+- The early intervention approach doubled the number of patients requiring tocilizumab or steroids but did not affect the overall minimal residual disease–negative remission rate, infection rate, long-term persistence of CAR T cells, or overall survival (OS).

 - In addition, early intervention for patients with CRS resulted in a decreased need for intubation or inotropic support, from 30% to 15%.
 However, this finding was not statistically significant (P = .29), possibly because of the small number of patients.

 - Investigators at Children's Hospital of Philadelphia performed a prospective trial of a different strategy of early intervention.
-Because of earlier findings that showed that high disease burden at the time of CAR T-cell treatment was associated with severe CRS,[6] they defined a high tumor burden cohort as patients with 40% or more marrow blasts before infusion.
-Planned early intervention for the high tumor burden cohort was tocilizumab, given for two fevers of 38.5°C or higher, at least 4 hours apart, in a 24-hour period.[12]
+Because of earlier findings that showed that high disease burden at the time of CAR T-cell treatment was associated with severe CRS,[6] they defined a high–tumor burden cohort as patients with 40% or more marrow blasts before infusion.
+Planned early intervention for this cohort was tocilizumab, given for two fevers of 38.5°C or higher, at least 4 hours apart, in a 24-hour period.[13]

 Immune effector cell–associated neurotoxicity syndrome (ICANS)

 Neurological toxicities, including aphasia, altered mental status, and seizures, have also been observed with CAR T-cell therapy.
-This clinical syndrome (ICANS) is graded according to the most severe five measures that are not attributable to causes other than CAR T-cell therapy, as follows:[9]
+This clinical syndrome (ICANS) is graded according to the most severe event of the following five measures that are not attributable to any other cause:[9]

 - Standardized neurological responsiveness score (tests vary by age: Immune Effector Cell-Associated Encephalopathy [ICE] score for children aged ≥12 years and Cornell Assessment of Pediatric Delirium [CAPD] for children aged <12 years).